 Abnormal heart rhythms are most dangerous in people who already have heart disease or heart conditions.
-For example, if you’ve had a heart attack, you may have scar tissue in your heart.
+For example, if you’ve had a heart attack, you may have scar tissue in your heart muscle.
 An abnormal heart rhythm can reroute the heart’s electrical impulse around the scar tissue and create a dangerous short circuit.
-Abnormal heart rhythms are also linked with stroke and heart failure.
+Abnormal heart rhythms are risk factors linked with stroke and heart failure.
 People who are elderly or obese or who have high blood pressure are at higher risk of problems from abnormal heart rhythms.

 And whether you drink alcohol or not, be sure to get checked for sleep apnea if your partner says you breathe irregularly when you are sleeping or if you wake up gasping for air.
 Sleep apnea can increase your risk of AFib, heart failure, high blood pressure and pulmonary hypertension.